 The large scale organization of the music history and literature curriculum proceeds from introductory surveys to intensive studies of the individual historical periods from the Age of Antiquity to the present.
 Specialized and more concentrated topics are dealt with at the more advanced level in courses, such as research methods and bibliography, specific genre and composer studies, paleography, performance practice, and women in music.

-One special feature at Queen's is its emphasis on the study of world musics, including non-western art music, jazz, folk and popular music traditions.
-Another nationally distinctive component of the Queen's music curriculum is The Collegium Musicum - an historical performance practice course and ensemble devoted to the study and performance of purely vocal and instrumentally accompanied sacred and secular music of the mediaeval and Renaissance periods (circa 900 - circa 1600).
-Further, the Queen's School of Music houses and displays an impressive collection of early music instruments.
+One special feature at Queen's is its inclusion of the study of world musics, including non-western art music, jazz, folk and popular music traditions.
+Students begin their study of music history and culture by examining music as a global activity that is part of all societies.
+The Queen's School of Music also houses and displays an impressive collection of early music instruments.

 The music history and literature curriculum at Queen's has been developed to generally accommodate and comprehensively prepare students with varied projected goals in the musical field, and, at the same time, is specifically tailored to the needs and interests of individuals intending to pursue graduate and post-graduate studies in historical musicology or ethnomusicology.
 Our students are competitively trained for the pursuit of advanced degrees in these disciplines at Canadian and American universities as well as educational institutions abroad.